codecat/anchor-foundation/Readme.md

 # Foundation theme
-This is a simple Foundation 5 theme for [Anchor CMS](http://anchorcms.com/).
+This is a simple dark Foundation 5 theme for [Anchor CMS](http://anchorcms.com/).

 ## Install
 Download the latest release (or check it out from git) and bootstrap the theme using Bower and Compass: